‘ The truth of cessation is a personal discovery. It is not mystical and does not have any

 Or am I, in this transcendent moment, as real as I ever was, am and ever will be?

-A spastic boy is led roughly by his father,
+A boy with unsteady gait is led roughly by his father,

 up to the imbecilic image of Padma Sambhava, transfixed